 The structure of the disability insurance policy is not much different than your individual policy.
 For instance, you still want:

 - Residual disability benefits

-Similar to an individual policy, a disability insurance policy for business loans have waiting periods from 30 days to 365 days.
+Similar to an individual policy, a disability insurance policy for business loans has waiting periods from 30 days to 365 days.
 The right choice depends on your savings.
-While everyone’s situation is different, I do recommend a 30 day waiting period.
+While everyone’s situation is different, I do recommend a 30-day waiting period.
 Do you really want to wait for this money?

 Obviously, if you return back to work full-time, the plan stops paying, and you resume the loan payments.

 Nevertheless, you have “plan B” if something were to happen.
 How great is that?
 You will have peace of mind knowing the bank receives the loan payments.
 You can then focus on what really matters: getting better and your family.